 Also, air travel isn't recommended, even occasionally, for women who are at risk of premature labor or have other obstetrical complications such as pregnancy-induced hypertension, Barth said.

 He recollects a patient carrying twins who wanted to travel to London for an art show.
 In her 28th week of pregnancy, she thought she'd made plans far enough in advance to avoid any problems.
 But when the doctor examined her, her cervix was 2 centimeters dilated, a sign she might go into labor prematurely.
 The woman canceled her reservations and stayed home.

 For pregnant women who travel constantly for work, flying can present a risk because of the exposure to cosmic radiation.
 This form of radiation comes from the sun and outer space and is more intense at higher altitudes.
 At one point it was thought the mother's body reduced a fetus's exposure to radiation; currently, this isn't believed to be the case, however.

-Any passenger can calculate his or her exposure to cosmic radiation from a specific flight by visiting the Federal Aviation Administration's Web site tinyurl.com/cosmicrad.
+Any passenger can calculate his or her exposure to cosmic radiation from a specific flight through the Federal Aviation Administration, at tinyurl.com/cosmicrad.

 Pregnant women who travel occasionally don't have to worry about radiation, even if they take long trips, the new ACOG statement said.
 Even the longest international flight will expose a passenger to no more than 15 percent of the recommended annual radiation limits.Copyright © 2015, CT Now